 Grid by No Accident

 It’s been a stop-and-go process writing this last installation of The Deja vu Chronicles.
 For some reason, Kathryn wants to stay onboard the Revenge and continue her journey at sea in the Caribbean.
+What's even more intriguing is her ability to recognize subtle symbolism and twists in fate – many of those unrecognized by the pirates.

 One of these: Ley-Lines.